wasmerio/old-docs.wasmer.io/integrations/js/wasi/server/examples/hello-world.md

    > #### Important Difference
    >
-   > In contrast to running in the browser, the server-side implementation of the same WASM module is noticeably smaller.
+   > In contrast to running in the browser, the server-side implementation of the same Wasm module is noticeably smaller.
    >
-   > When running server-side, we do not need to write any code to obtain the contents of standard out after the WASM module has executed, since when running server-side, anything written to standard out by a WASM module appears directly in the console.
+   > When running server-side, we do not need to write any code to obtain the contents of standard out after the Wasm module has executed, since when running server-side, anything written to standard out by a Wasm module appears directly in the console.

    ```javascript
     const fs       = require("fs")